xingboliu123/Lightweight_CloudForecasting/README.md

-# CBSimCast for Cloud Forecasting
+# CBPNet for Cloud Forecasting

 This repository contains the implementation code for Lightweight_CloudForecasting on the WeatherBench dataset.